Tahawwur Hussain Rana: Charges of terrorism

-Following the attacks on 26 November 2008, Rana, a businessman charged with providing material support to terrorists, reportedly congratulated the group behind the assault.
+Following the attacks on 26 November 2008, Rana reportedly congratulated the group behind the assault.
 In communications with Headley, he instructed his co-conspirator to pass along his congratulations to the terror group for their excellent planning and preparation.
 This statement further underscored Rana's complicity in the events surrounding the Mumbai massacre and his support for the militant group’s activities.

 On 18 October 2009, both Rana and Headley were arrested at O'Hare International Airport in Chicago on multiple terrorism-related charges.
 These charges stemmed from their involvement in both the 2008 Mumbai attacks and the planned attack on Jyllands-Posten in Copenhagen.
 During the subsequent interrogation of Rana, federal prosecutors uncovered significant details about his role in the planning of the attacks.
 It was revealed that Rana had traveled to Mumbai before the attacks and had stayed at the Taj Mahal Palace & Tower, one of the primary locations targeted by Lashkar-e-Taiba during the coordinated assault.
 While federal investigators linked this visit to the attacks, Rana maintained that his trip to the Taj Mahal Palace & Tower had been for a different purpose.
 He claimed that he had visited the hotel with his wife as part of his immigration consultancy business, where he conducted interviews with people wishing to emigrate to Canada or the U.S. This claim was part of his defense, although it did little to alleviate suspicion about his involvement in the planning of the attacks.

 Rana, who owned an immigration law office and a butcher shop on Devon Avenue in Chicago, was implicated in the 2008 Mumbai attacks due to his assistance to David Coleman Headley in scouting locations for the assault.
 Rana, who ran First World Immigration Services, helped Headley carry out various activities in both India and Denmark, knowing about the attacks in advance.